TsuyoshiUshio/ShellExec/README.md

 Just list your command on the "Code" text area.
 I tested with Linux Hoste Build (Preview).
-This task simply create `./.tempexecution.sh` by the Code then execute it.
+This task simply creates `./.tempexecution.sh` by the Code then execute it.

 Very simple solution.